-Coaching should be a process and we need to make sure we as coaches, as well as our athletes understand this.
+Coaching and development should be a process.
+We need to make sure we as coaches, as well as our athletes understand this.
 The constant video highlights coaches post of throwing velocities that kids reach using different weighted ball techniques and loads in season is an example of missing the point of training.
 It’s like a pissing contest to see who can use a weighted ball to get the best results.
 Let’s stop and look at this for a second…you just posted a video of a starting pitcher going through an aggressive weighted ball program between a start!

 As cool as it might seem, the most common injuries in baseball are OVERUSE injuries of the shoulder, elbow, and low back.
-As a coach the goal is to DEVELOP athletes, and DECREASE risk of injuries, not to decrease their ability to recover between starts.
+As a coach the goal is to DEVELOP athletes, and DECREASE risk of injuries, not to decrease their ability to recover between starts INCREASING an athletes risk for injury.
 Saying you do weighted ball might get an athlete into your facility, but weighted balls between starts, will pull them out of their season!
-I’m not totally bashing weighted balls because i do believe they work.
-I just think they are way over prescribed here in san diego.
-I actually think they are powerful and deliver results.
-But are most appropriately used as a compliment to training and need to be programmed at appropriate times.
+I’m not totally bashing weighted balls because i do believe they are powerful and deliver results.
+I just think they are way over prescribed and shouldn't be the first choice for improving throwing velocity.
+They're most appropriately used as a compliment to training and need to be programmed at appropriate times.
+This goes for all the fanciest high stress training options.
 I could have easily talked about absurd squat protocols, absurd conditioning programs, and absurd workouts period, but weighted balls are on my mind!

 Training for a Future